MrPenguin07/cisco-send/README.md

  # cisco-send scripts

-Send a local config to device over serial/console connection.
+Send a local config to Cisco device over serial/console connection.

 These scripts were created as an alternative to the cumbersome tftp and xmodem etc methods of sending configs.
 Copy pasting a config directly usually works for smaller configs however at a certain point configs are too large - data is sent too quickly and the device chokes, causing errors in the final config.

 Herein lies the simplicity of automation by script - read a local config and send it to the device, with a configurable delay between lines to prevent errors.
 This repository contains both an advanced multi-threaded asynchronous python - and a simple Bash version of the script.

+#### TO-DO
+- ask user to pull current config and write locally as backup
+- support wiping device to clean state prior to sending config

 ## Table of Contents